-In IMS Global we are coming off the high of our annual Learning Impact conference held this year in Toronto.
-This was the 6th annual Learning Impact conference and the 10th annual conference held by IMS (we changed the name and the focus to Learning Impact in 2007).
+In 1EdTech we are coming off the high of our annual Learning Impact conference held this year in Toronto.
+This was the 6th annual Learning Impact conference and the 10th annual conference held by 1EdTech (we changed the name and the focus to Learning Impact in 2007).

 Most people alive today take the ease with which a wide variety of electrical appliances can be "plugged in" for granted.
 However, this was not very easy in 1900.
 The "killer app" for electricity to the home was the lightbulb.
 As a result, early wiring of homes terminated in light bulb sockets - of which there were quite a few competing forms.
 As a result, the "standard" for getting electricity to new categories of appliances was a light bulb screw that had an electrical wire coming out to the appliance (see collage).

 So what?
 Well, this is where we are in terms of the ability of educational institutions to adopt educational technology.
 Every vendor has their own integration APIs that are analogous to the variety of light bulb sockets.
 The "wiring" of integrations is complex and messy - and just not as easy as it should be (and in the case of electricity, eventually became).
 It was not such a great time to be selling appliances in 1900 as they were not easy to adopt.

 The good news is that every industry eventually overcomes these barriers.
 The education segment has some unique challenges compared to some other industries which I will be discussing in this blog over time.
 But, the bottom-line is that the 3% of education expenditures that is spent on technology in education worldwide (see BCG report here) will eventually rise to the more normal 6% - but in order to get there, incorporation of technology will need to get easier and its value will need to be clearer.

 Both of these issues - making adoption easier and getting clear on the Learning Impact of technology are key themes of 1EdTech.